Categories

 Whenever you want to change the use of a property – for example, from a single-family house to several self-contained residential flats – UK law requires you to obtain planning permission from your Local Planning Authority (LPA).
 In Leeds, this is the Leeds City Council.

-Flat conversion planning permission Leeds is required because dividing buildings into flats can impact the neighbourhood, demand more local services, and have knock-on effects on parking, waste collection, and local amenity.
+Flat conversion planning permission in Leeds is required because dividing buildings into flats can impact the neighbourhood, demand more local services, and have knock-on effects on parking, waste collection, and local amenities.
 The council must ensure that all conversions provide a good standard of accommodation and do not harm the character or function of the area.

 When Is Planning Permission Needed for Flat Conversions?